Lake Manly: Later lake stages

-By 130,000–120,000 years ago, Lake Manly had retreated from the Blackwelder highstand.
+By 130,000–120,000 years ago, Lake Manly had retreated from the Blackwelder highstand, with final desiccation occurring about 127,100 ± 4,300 years ago.
 A further lake stage may have occurred during oxygen isotope stage 4, but evidence is equivocal.
-Ostracod fossils dated between 129,000 and 123,000 years ago indicate that Death Valley was wetter than today and supported several hydrological environments.
+Ostracod fossils dated between 129,000 and 123,000 years ago indicate that Death Valley was wetter than today and supported several hydrological environments, although no lake persisted during the Eemian.
 Between 54,000 and 50,000 years ago various shallow phases of Lake Manly occurred.

 The later lake stage which occurred during the Wisconsin glaciation/Weichselian glaciation was not as large as the Blackwelder lake stage; at first it was suggested that only small lakes occupied Death Valley during that time.
 The later lake was shallower, with tufas dated at 25,000 and 18,000 years before present having formed at elevations of -22 to -30 m.
 That lake was probably shallow, with estimated depths of 64–78 m.
 Later research indicated that late Lake Manly was even shallower, probably because regional climate conditions favorable to its growth were rarer during the later lake stage than at Blackwelder times, and might have even been split into two separate waterbodies.
 Further, it may have been dominated more by groundwater discharge.
 In general, the chronology of this recent lake stage is not very clear.

 The last glacial maximum lake had a surface area of about 1600 km2.
 This lake stage had highstands approximately 26,000, 18,000 and 12,000 years before present, which have been named "DVLP-1" ("Death Valley Late Pleistocene lake high-stand"), "DVLP-2" and "DVLP-3" respectively.
 Some radiocarbon dates have been obtained on this lake, including 12,980 ± 700 and 11,900 ± 200.
 The recession commenced before 12,970 ± 185 years ago.